au-to-pi-lot/nexari/README.md

 # LLM-backed Discord Chatbot

-This project implements a Discord chatbot using discord.py and llama.cpp.
-The bot responds to mentions and direct messages using a local LLM (Language Model) powered by llama.cpp.
+This project implements a Discord chatbot using discord.py and LiteLLM.
+The bot responds to mentions and direct messages using a Language Model (LLM) powered by LiteLLM.

 ## Prerequisites

-- Conda (Miniconda or Anaconda)
+- Python 3.12 or higher
 - A Discord bot token
-- A llama.cpp compatible model file
-- NVIDIA GPU with CUDA support (for GPU acceleration)
+- An API key for your chosen LLM provider (e.g., OpenAI)

 ## Installation